Aurukun Commissioners

 Commissioner Keri TAMWOY (Putch Clan) was born in Cairns but has spent her entire life in Aurukun.
 She met her husband Gerald Tamwoy when they were 17 and 18 years old respectively.
 Together they have raised their six children in Aurukun, deeply embedding themselves in the community.

-Commissioner Tamwoy has extensive experience as a mediator and has successfully run the mediation program in Aurukun which has been instrumental in helping families resolve conflicts without resorting to violence.
+Commissioner Keri Tamwoy has extensive experience as a mediator and has successfully run the mediation program in Aurukun which has been instrumental in helping families resolve conflicts without resorting to violence.
 She considers the mediation program a valued service in Aurukun.

 Commissioner Dereck Walpo